pyiapa/seatallocator/README.md

 * Below I also provide a link to the final jar file including sample inputs.
 To run the application, cd inside the directory of the provided jar file and type the following command in the
+terminal:

+`code()`

-terminal: java -jar seatallocator-0.0.1-SNAPSHOT.jar Input.Normal
+java -jar seatallocator-0.0.1-SNAPSHOT.jar Input.Normal

 Replace the input file with one of the other files in the directory if needed

 * link to application: https://www.dropbox.com/s/d3c73c07wckor29/seatallocator_jar_and_inputs.zip?dl=0